mplutka/tm-bt-led/README.md

 ## UDP Port Forwarding

-For UDP-based games (F1, Dirt, Forza, RBR, Project Cars 2/AMS2), you can forward telemetry data to additional applications or devices.
+For UDP-based games (F1, Dirt, Forza, RBR, Project Cars 2/AMS2, Live for Speed), you can forward telemetry data to additional applications or devices.
 This is useful when you want to use tm-bt-led alongside other telemetry consumers, such as:

 - **Software**: SimHub, CrewChief, or other dashboard apps
 - **Hardware**: Rumble motors, buttkickers, jet seats, or other haptic feedback devices that receive UDP telemetry